COMING SOON HOUSE ADVERTISING ads_leader

 Within feet of the large tent were smaller tent rooms with walls that looked to be made of bamboo covered by a tarp/tent.
 Inside of one, a young woman in long dress with a black head scarf covering her face was separating and cleaning piles of wool which would then be spun and most likely used to make rugs.
 Someone had been making just such a flat-weave rug on a small weaving loom which was ingeniously made of tree branches, bamboo and slat wood.
 Partially completed, the Moroccan flat wool rug was being woven in colors of red, white, and black with a touch of ochre yellow.
 The finished end of the rug was still on the loom but rolled and I was able to see one Berber symbol which I believe was the fish skeleton ( >->->->

 ), a symbol of protection as near as I have been able to determine.

-The women of Berber families seem to have more than their fair share of the family responsibilities.
-It’s interesting
+Nomadic Berber women seem to have more than their fair share of the family responsibilities.
+It’s interesting that

 A bit more driving time into the desert took us into late afternoon, and we found ourselves nearly 40 miles from Erfoud and closer to the town of Merzouga, though Merzouga was nowhere in sight.
 These wind-shaped, serpentine dunes of the Erg Chebbi lie only about 30 miles from the Algerian border.
 Looking like a still painting, it was a surreal experience to see the undulating beauty of the soft, swirled red sand dunes and the deep shadows they cast.
 Dunes stretched as far as the eye could see with some immense dunes dwarfing all around them.